Judging – How to Enter – Benefits – Judges – Sponsors – FAQ – Award Winners

 Individual Organization of Each Flight:

 Each individual flight of spirits is ranked with the lower proof spirits going first, and the higher proof spirits ranked toward the end of the flights.
+Each flight is judged blind.
+We provide each panel with only enough basic information such as spirit category and ABV range, so that the spirits can be evaluated fairly, and are not individually identifiable.

 The panels have at least four judges to a table that are a mixture of distillers, wholesalers, importers, retailers, bartenders, educators, and journalists/writers.
 The judges are picked to provide a mix of experience between various areas within the spirits industry and are assigned to specific classes of spirit that play to their expertise.
-Each panel is provided with distilled water, neutral crackers, raw almonds, spit buckets, score sheets, pencils, a pencil sharpener, and water glasses.
+Each panel is provided with distilled water, neutral crackers, raw almonds, spit buckets, score sheets, and water glasses.

 The Judging Process